ZFTurbo/classification_models_3D/README.md

 # Classification models 3D Zoo - Keras and TF.Keras

-This repository contains 3D variants of popular CNN models for classification like ResNets, DenseNets, VGG, etc. It also contains weights obtained by converting ImageNet weights from the same 2D models.
+This repository contains 3D variants of popular classification CNN models like ResNets, DenseNets, VGG, etc for keras module.
+It also contains weights obtained by converting ImageNet weights from the same 2D models.

 This repository is based on great [classification_models](https://github.com/qubvel/classification_models) repo by [@qubvel](https://github.com/qubvel/)